Polyascus gregaria $PARASITE · field documentation

 ΔRR ⟹ terminate

-At termination, the remaining reserve and any orphan ETH not held in the host's vault are forwarded to the burn address 0x000…dEaD.
+At termination, the remaining reserve not held in the host's vault is forwarded to the Solana incinerator 1nc1ner…1111.
 Future buy, sell, and feed calls revert.
 The vault, however, persists — the host may continue to claim from the parasite's corpse until it is empty.
 The host herself does not terminate.

 2.5Parameters